 Specifications describe the nature of work to be complete, materials to be used, and construction processes to be followed.
 They are important to the execution of a project because they serve as a basis for common understanding of the charges between the contractor and the agency and the process that the contractor will follow when completing the project.

-Clearly specifications serve an important purpose, but they are not rigid.
-Preconstruction meetings between the contractor and agency can be used to make special arrangement (contract modifications) that will improve an individual project’s process or performance, or improve safety and efficiency for motorists and other stakeholders.
+While specifications serve an important purpose, they are not rigid.
+Preconstruction meetings between the contractor and agency can be used to make special arrangements (contract modifications) that will improve an individual project’s process or performance or improve safety and efficiency for motorists and other stakeholders.
 This communication is an important component to ensure quality jobs with minimal disruption for the motoring public.

 What is the P2OC?